Controversies about the Scope of Application of a Future Treaty on Business and Human Rights

 In conclusion, when discussing the scope of application of a binding instrument, power, agency and the hybrid roles of companies are able to complement the criterion of transnationality.
 As with every criterion, there is room for misconduct, e.g. when the criterion of agency turns out to sanction (possibly productive) capabilities, or when the criterion of hybrid roles leads to companies’ withdrawal from welfare measures in order to escape accountability.
 This is why the scope of application must rest on multiple criteria.
 And it must be discussed from multiple perspectives, including those from international law and political science.

-PD Dr. Janne Mende is conducting her DFG-funded research project about “Business Actors beyond Public and Private: Authority, Legitimacy and Responsibility in the United Nations Human Rights Regime” at the University of Giessen.
+PD Dr. Janne Mende is conducting a research project on “Business Actors beyond Public and Private: Authority, Legitimacy and Responsibility in the United Nations Human Rights Regime” at the University of Giessen, funded by Deutsche Forschungsgemeinschaft (DFG), project number 398306144.

 Cite as: Janne Mende, “Which Business?
 Controversies about the Scope of Application of a Future Treaty on Business and Human Rights”, Völkerrechtsblog, 30 July 2018, doi: 10.17176/20180730-093114-0.